VulcanJS/vulcan-docs/source/index.md

 Install the latest version of Node and NPM.
 We recommend the usage of [NVM](http://nvm.sh).

+You can then install [Meteor](https://www.meteor.com/install), which is used as the Nova build tool.

 Clone the [Nova repo](https://github.com/TelescopeJS/Telescope/) locally, then:

 ```sh